 Mr. Claussen holds the status of Faculty Emeritus at M.S.S.U. and teaches University Experience and

-Mr. Claussen teaches all manner of technical classes: Stage design, stage lighting, stage management, theatre technology, as well as theatre laboratory and theatre appreciation.
+Online theatre appreciation.
 Students enjoy his contagious energy and can-do attitude.
 Mr. Claussen holds an M.F.A. from the University of Virginia.
-Set design, lighting design, and general problem-solving are his strengths.
+He still often serves as lighting designer and general problem-solver.
 He is now retired but still serves as adjunct faculty for the department and sponsor of the "Backstage" club for theatre students.
 His interests both inside and outside of the theatre are numerous, and his enthusiasm is boundless.